silvae86/silvae86.github.io/_posts/2020-05-12-no-keyboard-shortcuts-ubuntu-20-04.markdown

 ![Ubuntu Regional Settings]({%- link /assets/images/post-images/2020-05-12-no-keyboard-shortcuts-ubuntu-20-04/settings.png -%}){:class="img-responsive"}

+## Possible solution 3 - Reconfigure Keyboard Configuration

-After that, I ran `sudo dpkg-reconfigure keyboard-configuration` and followed the steps.
+I also ran `sudo dpkg-reconfigure keyboard-configuration` and followed the steps.

 For my Lenovo T420, I used the Lenovo T61 Keyboard type, as there was no specific option.
 However, since they both share the same 8-row keyboard, I figured it would work.

 I chose right alt to be the AltGr and disabled the special input key (typically allows you to input characters by pressing Ctrl + ASCII code).
 I want the least interference with my Ctrl keys as possible!

-## Possible solution 3 - Select IBus as your input method system
+## Possible solution 4 - Select IBus as your input method system

 Open Terminal